-- An artificial watercourse; - A river;
+- An artificial watercourse;

+- A river; or

 - A river that is;

-- An ephemeral watercourse; and/or
+- An ephemeral watercourse; or

 - A highly modified river or stream.

-- An ephemeral watercourse that is not a river.

 Figure 2: Flow chart for categorising watercourses.
 Important, always refer to the guidance provided in sections 2.2 to 2.6 when using this flow chart.